 THE HUMAN REALM

-This ties ALL of my sites, blogs, and social pages into a single online network.
+This is my network website that ties ALL of my sites, blogs, and social pages together.

 [The first edition was by Seabury Press (1983), soon bought by Winston Press, which was later bought by Harper/Collins.
 After selling the 4,000 copies of its original run, it fell out of print . . . until the Authors Guild BACKINPRINT.COM EDITION came out in 2005.]